orbas1/Nodejs-Fixnado/docs/updates/1.00/governance/rbac_feature_flag_governance.md

 ## 6. Audit & Reporting

 - Quarterly audits export persona assignments, flag histories, and telemetry retention metrics to the governance data warehouse.
-- The security team maintains a looker dashboard that highlights aged flags, expired approvals, and missing webhook secrets.
+- The security team maintains a Looker dashboard that highlights aged flags, expired approvals, and missing webhook secrets.
 - Any deviations discovered during audits must be resolved within 10 business days; unresolved items block the next release milestone.

 Maintain this document alongside the change log—update it whenever persona policies or flag tooling evolves.